Table of Contents

 How would we use each format?

+When you’re in the process of selecting the perfect patio roof, you might find that single skin sheeting is a straightforward and pragmatic choice.
 It is important to reiterate that single skin doesn’t insulate against heat or cool.
-In the majority of cases, you cannot have your electrician run electric items through it (as naturally, any holes drilled into it will allow rain straight through – not to mention the safety issues of electrifying the roof).
+In the majority of cases, you cannot have your electrician run electric items through patio roof (as naturally, any holes drilled into it will allow rain straight through – not to mention the safety issues of electrifying the roof).

 As we’ve already mentioned, insulated sheeting allows you more latitude in terms of electricity installation etc over single skin sheeting.